PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 shared-scope keyword contracts, reduced-policy exclusion, sole direct occurrence, and an unconsumed observation-only policy.

+The post-SINet raw mixed-attention layout call now retains its unchanged one-key dictionary as `_post_sinet_mixed_attention_layout_stats`.
+The target remains unconsumed and observation-only.
+Gate-layout full/reduced policy and absolute-final normalization/attention selection are unchanged.

+No transactional pass logic, underlying pruning, result schema, state-scope ownership, direct argument, retained predecessor/successor, nested route, call order, dependency, public API, or TensorFlow boundary changed.
+The counter is not used as complete mutation evidence or as a later-pass guard.

 The primary call now retains its unchanged dictionary as `_layout_pass_set_1_layout_transpose_cleanup_stats`.
 All three direct lowerer occurrences are therefore explicit assignments, while the late-binary nested